 In fact, if we look at other protein powder mixes, some of them have over 23 grams of added sugar per scoop and pack a walloping 1,200 calories per drink!

-Thankfully, Arbonne is healthier and more thoughtful than that.
+Thankfully, Arbonne is much healthier than that!

 Seven grams of added sugar is only 19% of recommendations for men, and 28% of recommended added sugar for women.